 Maker is a stablecoin project and decentralized reserve bank where each stablecoin (called Dai) is pegged to the U.S. Dollar and backed by collateral in the form of crypto.
 In short, stablecoins offer crypto programmability.
 Moreover, stablecoins do that without the downside of volatility that you see with more traditional cryptocurrencies like bitcoin or Ethereum.
 For example, the price of Maker (MKR) has been performing well from 2020 to 2021 in both USD and BTC terms.

 MakerDAO is the organization behind MKR and Dai tokens, developing technology for borrowing, savings, and stablecoins.
-In July 2021, Maker Foundation made good on their promise to decentralize the MakerDAO project.
+In July 2021, Maker Foundation made good on its promise to decentralize the MakerDAO project.
 The Foundation would dissolve shortly, as the DAO (Decentralized autonomous organization) is now self-sufficient and continues to function as usual.

 Above all, the purpose of the Maker (MKR) token is to support MakerDAO’s Dai token’s stability.
 Another purpose is to enable governance for the Dai Credit System.
 That is how the holders of MKR make critical decisions on the operation and future of the system.